 70+ Flash fiction prompts

-Below we’ve included over 70 flash fiction story ideas and prompts to help you get your creative juices flowing.
-Feel free to add or change details about any of the prompts below.
+Below we’ve included over 70 flash fiction writing prompts and story ideas to help you get your creative juices flowing and make a good flash fiction happen.
+Feel free to add or change details about any of the flash fiction writing prompts below.

 These prompts are here for you to use as you wish, so you don’t have to be rigid with them.
 Follow one prompt and write a story about it, or read through the list below for inspiration and come up with your prompts and ideas instead.